Big Pigeon in Southwest Iowa

 • 21st Panzer Division, part of Rommel's Afrika Korps, which had retreated from Egypt through Libya into Tunisia.

-Near Sidi Bou Zid, nearly half of the 168th Infantry Regiment surrendered on 17 February after being left in untenable positions.
+Near Sidi Bou Zid, over a third of the 168th Infantry Regiment surrendered on 17 February after being left in untenable positions.
 Lost were:

-• Regimental headquarters and the 3rd Bn. on Djebel Ksairra.
+• Regimental headquarters and the 3rd Battalion on Djebel Ksairra.

-• Half of the 2nd Bn. on Djebel Lassouda.
+• Half of the 2nd Battalion on Djebel Lassouda.
 Lt.
 Colonel Robert Moore of Villisca led the remainder of the 2nd Bn. to safety during the night.

-1st Bn. was further south and survived intact.
+1st Battalion was further south and survived intact.

 The Overall Battle of Kasserine Pass: